Current as of: February 4, 2025 - 22:06

 Accommodation: Hótel Fljótshlið or Hótel Drangshlíð (or similar)

-We head east to the foot of the infamous Eyjafjallajökull Ice Cap; this area was heavily affected by ash-fall during the 2010 eruption and a great deal of ice was melted by the boiling lava.
-The glacier feeds many beautiful waterfalls and we visit two of them: Skógafoss and Kvernufoss.
-Both have rushing water dropping 197ft (60m), and in the case of Skógafoss, a wall of water rushing down in a 82ft (25m) wide sheet.
+Drive one hour east to the foot of the infamous Eyjafjallajökull Ice Cap.
+This area was heavily affected by ashfall during the 2010 eruption and a great deal of ice was melted by the boiling lava.
+The glacier feeds many beautiful waterfalls, and we visit two of them on a 1hr 30min exploration: Kvernufoss and Skógafoss.
+Both have rushing water dropping 197ft (60m), and, in the case of Skógafoss, a wall of water rushing down in an 82ft (25m) wide sheet.

-Continuing east, we cross the black flood plain of Solheimasandur before reaching the green valley of Myrdalur and continuing to Dyrhólaey.
+Continuing east, we cross the black flood plain of Solheimasandur before reaching the green valley of Myrdalur and continuing to Dyrhólaey – a 30-minute journey overall.
 This 394ft (120m) high promontory is the southernmost point in Iceland.
 It is rich in bird life and a nesting site for puffins and Arctic terns in spring.
-If we are lucky, we might see whales and seals on calm days from the promontory.
-We continue further east to Vik, the southernmost town in Iceland and a great place to see the Reynisdrangar sea stacks.
-If time and conditions allow, we will see the Reynisdrangar sea stacks at closer proximity from Reynisfjara black beach.
+On calm days, we might see whales and seals from the promontory.
+We continue (25 minutes) further east to Vik, the southernmost town in Iceland and a great place to see the Reynisdrangar sea stacks.
+If time and conditions allow, we see them at closer proximity from Reynisfjara black beach.

 Accommodation: Guesthouse Gerði (or similar)

-Today is a day of scenic driving with several stops as we travel through fjord country.
+Today is a day of scenic driving (5hr 20min in total) with several stops as we travel through fjord country.
 This stunning mountain region has been sculpted as much by glaciers as volcanic activity.
-The road winds from one fjord to another, passing a few farms in each fjord where there is enough flat land for hay fields.
-The birdlife is rich and in late summer, thousands of moulting whooper swans feed in the sheltered lagoon of Alftafjordur (Swan Fjord).
+The road winds from one fjord to another, passing a few farms in each fjord where there is enough flat land for hayfields.
+The birdlife is rich and, in late summer, thousands of moulting whooper swans feed in the sheltered lagoon of Alftafjordur (Swan Fjord).
 We continue to the town of Egilsstadir.

 Accommodation: Hótel Valaskjálf or Hótel Hallormsstaður (or similar)